haanisyed/JudokaFighter/README.md

 # JudoFighter
-Combining my martial arts and CS passion to develop a single player judo fighter game using Android Development, Java, and Kotlin Programming.
+Combining my martial arts and CS passion to develop a single player retro-style judo fighter game using Android Development and Java.